Character of the Happy Warrior: Historical basis

 Wordsworth modelled his Happy Warrior on Lord Nelson, who, though his fleet was victorious, had been killed at the Battle of Trafalgar by a French sniper.
 Nelson had been famous for his loving, inspirational leadership, and had, in previous battles, lost an arm and the sight in one eye, yet persisted in his pursuit of greatness.

 Other uses in history

+The term has been used to refer to several American Democratic Party politicians.
 In nominating Alfred E. Smith for the presidency at the 1924 Democratic National Convention, Franklin D. Roosevelt notably referred to Smith as "the happy warrior", apparently at the behest of Joseph M. Proskauer, Smith's close friend, campaign advisor and speech writer.
 Hubert Humphrey was also frequently referred to as "the Happy Warrior".

-Barack Obama, after winning a second term as President, referred to Vice-President Joe Biden as "America's Happy Warrior" in his acceptance speech.
+Barack Obama, after winning a second term as president, referred to Vice-President Joe Biden as "America's Happy Warrior" in his acceptance speech.
+2024 Democratic vice-presidential nominee Tim Walz has also been referred to "a Happy Warrior".

 The words "happy warrior", an apparent reference to Wordsworth's poem, were famously found written in the personal notes which then-Labour Party leader Ed Miliband accidentally left behind after one of the leaders' debates prior to the 2015 general election.